Clear

 Inline End

-Ensures that the element is moved below any floating elements on the inline end side, which is typically the right side in left-to-right layouts.
+Move the element below floating elements on the inline end side.

 <div class="cl-ie p-6"></div>